A Field Guide to the

 Hunting Style

-Active nocturnal hunter.
+Active night hunter.
 Lays patches of cribellate silk near resting spots.

 Habitat